 After thwarting a plot to release a biological weapon on U. S. soil, FBI Special Agent Thomas Hawkins has been promoted to CIA Liaison.
-There is little time to enjoy his new position before his life is threatened and those he cares about most are put in jeopardy.
-With minimal backup and no margin for error, Hawkins and his allies are faced with a decades-old threat that only they can stop.
+However, there is little time to enjoy his new position before his life is threatened and those he cares about most are put in jeopardy.
+With minimal backup and no margin for error, Hawkins and his allies are faced with a decades-old plot that only they can stop.

 From the Author:

 Guys like Tom Clancy, Vince Flynn, and Robert B. Parker were masters of the form.
 No other kind of book draws me in like a good thriller filled with espionage and suspense—car chases, shoot-outs, great good guys and nasty bad guys.